loriopatrick/cartoon-upsample/website/README.md

 167 }
 ```

-Through experimentation I modified my variance calculation to raise the risidual error to the third power.
+Through experimentation I modified my variance calculation to raise the residual error to the third power.

 ```
  80     for y in yi..yf {